meowwwls/dotValidator/README.md

  *Also be aware:*

- The dot color on page load is defined in the CSS class "validation-dot" via the background-color.
+ The dot color on page load is defined in the CSS class "evo-c-validation-dot" via the background-color.

 By default it is equal to the "no user input" color.

 If you change that, and you want the default color to be equal to the no input color, you'll have to change that value in CSS as well.

 # Using an External Library